frc7308/autobot/README.md

 ### Prerequisites

 * Python2.7
-* Windows 7 or greater, Mac OS Yosemite or greater, Debian/Ubuntu 16.04 or greater, or Redstar OS 1.0 or greater*
+* Windows 7 or greater, Mac OS Yosemite or greater, or Debian/Ubuntu 16.04 or greater.
 * A USB or integrated webcam

-*: Redstar OS compatability not guaranteed

 ### Setup